in Morocco:

 Aït Ben Haddou: Ancient Kasbah Against Desert Light

 This UNESCO World Heritage Site near Ouarzazate is among Morocco’s most cinematic locations.
 The 11th-century mudbrick kasbah glows in warm amber tones as the sun descends over the river valley.
-The most iconic vantage point is the opposite riverbank, looking back at the illuminated village — available from riverside restaurants or dedicated viewpoints set up by tour operators.
+The most iconic vantage point is the opposite riverbank — available from riverside restaurants or dedicated viewpoints set up by tour operators.

 Best time of year: Spring (March–May) and autumn (September–November).